 Laramie, WY 82071

-The UW Chamber Orchestra is an ensemble specializing in orchestral repertoire written before 1800, or in later works composed for other small, string-based combinations.
-In 2009 the UWCO gave an invited performance at the MENC All-Northwest Conference in Spokane, and they give tour performances throughout the Rocky Mountain region.
-These musicians can often be found accompanying UW's Collegiate Chorale, Opera Theatre, and Department of Theatre and Dance performances as well.
-Direction of the Chamber Orchestra rotates between viola professor James Przygocki, Director of Orchestral Activities Michael Griffith, cello professor Beth Vanderborgh, and Director of Bands Robert Belser.
+The University of Wyoming Chamber Orchestra is an ensemble specializing in orchestral repertoire written before 1800, or in later works composed for other small, string-based combinations.
+In 2009 the Chamber Orchestra gave an invited performance at the MENC All-Northwest Conference in Spokane, and they have given tour performances throughout the Rocky Mountain region.
+These musicians can often be found accompanying the University of Wyoming's Collegiate Chorale, Opera Theatre, and Department of Theatre and Dance performances as well.
+Direction of the Chamber Orchestra rotates between viola professor James Przygocki, Director of Orchestral Activities Michael Griffith, and cello professor Beth Vanderborgh.
+Some concerts are done without a conductor, with string faculty sitting first chair and leading in a chamber-music style.
 Membership is by audition only.